HariSekhon/Knowledge-Base/intellij.md

 ## Troubleshooting

+### Markdown Images with Relative Paths Not Displaying in Preview

+This is caused by opening markdown files (eg. `README.md`) in the same IntelliJ that is already opened in another project.

+IntelliJ interprets the relative paths to be from the root of the repo instead of from the path of the opened markdown file.

+**Solution**: open the project directory in a separate IntelliJ window.

 ### External Tool - unexpected EOF while looking for matching `''

 When configuring External Tools to run scripts (recommended with hotkeys), you may encounter this error